McMillanFamily/Dotfiles-UWU/README.md

-These are just some of my files incase arch nukes its self
+These are just some of my files in case Arch Nukes itself

+Will add more files later (polybar config)